Maurice-Makafui/STAGE_1_HNG_11/README.md

+---
 ##User Management Automation Script

 ##he Overview
-On a Linux system, the "create_users.sh" script is intended to automate the process of creating and managing user accounts.
+On a Linux system, the `create_users.sh` script is intended to automate the process of creating and managing user accounts.
 The script simplifies user provisioning with an emphasis on efficiency and security by reading an input file that contains usernames and related groups.
 System administrators and DevOps engineers who are in charge of handling user accounts in dynamic, large-scale settings may find this tool very helpful.

 ##Features

-Automated User Creation: This process uses data from a text file to create users and their principal groups.
+**Automated User Creation**: This process uses data from a text file to create users and their principal groups.

-Create safe, unique passwords for every user with the help of random password generation.
-Group Management: Assigns users to designated groups and establishes new ones if none already exist.
+**Create safe, unique passwords for every user with the help of random password generationGroup Management** : Assigns users to designated groups and establishes new ones if none already exist.

-Detailed Logging: Records every activity for audit and troubleshooting purposes in /var/log/user_management.log.
+**Detailed Logging**: Records every activity for audit and troubleshooting purposes in `/var/log/user_management.log` .
-Safe Password Storage: Restricted access passwords are stored safely in "/var/secure/user_passwords.csv".
+**Safe Password Storage**: Restricted access passwords are stored safely in`/var/secure/user_passwords.csv`.
+.

 ##Requirements needed for successfull task